stuarteberg/job-description-diffs/description.md

 Will approach projects not merely with a code-writing mentality, but with a holistic awareness of software design patterns and systems architecture appropriate for the task.
 These, in turn, will influence code-writing style and technology choices.
 Technical Leadership
 Will be capable of translating technical requirements into an agile strategy that emphasizes user engagement and encompasses software design, development, implementation, and testing for a small group of software engineers.
 The candidate will be a “go to” person for expert- level questions about software development.
+Extraordinary Technical Excellence
+Will be capable of authoring software at an expert level, competitive in quality, in all respects, with the very best developers at any organization.
 Customer Service
 Will be responsive to Janelia scientists, labs, and projects.
 This means attending meetings, brainstorm sessions, building working relationships with scientists, post-docs, and other software developers and project stakeholders.
 Active solicitation of feedback and prioritization is important, as is timely delivery of working software components.
 Skills Development
-Will take responsibility for continuously improving and building their software skillset, to increase their impact and project versatility.
+The candidate will take responsibility for continuously improving and building their software skillset, to increase their impact and project versatility.
 Additionally, new projects will often require becoming familiar with specific tools, frameworks, and techniques.
 Learning is expected to be a core job responsibility.
 Communication
 Will effectively communicate with both scientist customers and team members, including ad-hoc conversations, meetings, presentations, emails, and group collaboration tools as-needed.
 Collaboration